-- MENA countries, particularly Saudi Arabia, have high demand for live sheep imports due to limited growth potential for local production and a preference for local, freshly-slaughtered Halal meat for use in religious observances and daily diets. - The broader region is forecast to import around 5 million head of live sheep and goats (136,000 tonnes carcase weight equivalent) in 2022 and forecast to be around 6.3 million head by 2026 (Source: GIRA). - In 2021-22, the region remained Australia's top export destination for live sheep, exporting 464,644 head (-23%) - year-on-year), valued at just under A\$80 million (-6% year-on-year), with Kuwait taking around two-thirds, followed by the UAE, Israel, Oman and Jordan (Source: DAFF, IHS Markit). - Regulatory changes in Australia mean that live sheep shipments are prohibited from departing Australia between June and September.
+- MENA countries, particularly Saudi Arabia, have high demand for live sheep imports due to limited growth potential for local production and a preference for local, freshly-slaughtered Halal meat for use in religious observances and daily diets. - The broader region was forecasted to import around five million head of live sheep and goats (136,000 tonnes carcase weight equivalent) in 2022 and is forecast to be around 7.3 million head by 2027 (Source: GIRA). - In 2022-23, the region remained Australia's top export destination for live sheep, exporting 639,477 head (a 34%) - year-on-year increase), valued at A\$85 million, with Kuwait taking 43% by volume, followed by Israel at 19%, Jordan 13% and Oman 9% (Source: DAFF, S&P Global MI Global Trade Atlas (GTA)). - Regulatory changes in Australia mean that live sheep shipments are prohibited from departing Australia between June and September.
 As a consequence, Australia is facing increased competition from African countries such as Somalia, Sudan, Ethiopia and South Africa, as well as European countries such as Romania, Spain and Georgia.